mdehaini/cse110-fa21-group26/admin/misc/rules.md

 - Response time: 24 hours

 ## Scheduling Meetings
-- Weekly meetings on ___
+- Weekly meetings on every Wednesday 5pm via zoom (TBD about in person)
-- when2meet if any more meetings are required
+- Voting when2meet if any more meetings are required or needed

 ## General Responsibilities for All Team Members
 - Contribute to team goals and meetings